Do Worms Ever Feel Dirty?

 I am The Itchy and Scratchy Show

 It seems fitting that a blog whose title includes the word “embiggens” should also include an entry entitled “The Itchy and Scratchy Show.”
 But, before you get your hopes up, it’s not what you think.
 It will not feature an aardvark-faced mouse or an axe-wielding cat.
-It will, in fact, feature nothing more than a bunch of rather itchy bumps…that make me scratch.
+It will, in fact, feature nothing more than a bunch of rather itchy bumps.

 It seems that I am the proud recipient of a strange and insidious rash that has encircled my eyelids and under-eyes (is that a word?) like an infectious raccoon.
 Cortisone cream seems to work, but this rash — like a highly skilled maze runner — always manages to stay one step ahead of its steroidal enemy.